rahulbera9386/Jokes-Generator/README.md

 # Jokes-Generator
-Created This Basic Web For Fun Purpose one.
+Created This Basic Web For Fun Purpose only.